ishaan-awasthi/COOK/README.md

 <h2>Alternative Filetypes</h2>

 While the standard input for COOK is `.txt` files, certain other filetypes may also work.
 Alternative filetypes range from `.md`, to `.csv`, all the way to even `.py`; if it can be accessed and read as plain text, it should theoretically be compatible with COOK.
-However, depending on your JDK version, `.java` files themselves may fail as the `util.Scanner` module processes them differently and will expect some kind of class declaration in the header.
+However, depending on your compiler, `.cpp` files themselves may fail as the `<fstream>` module processes them differently and will expect some kind of class declaration in the header.